8-hour stopover in Lisbon, Portugal

 Somehow we found our way to Plaza Sao Miguel- the heart of the neighborhood.

-We continued heading down and turned right to follow the street (and moving parallel to the river on our left) to the Baixo neighborhood and Praco do Commercio (Commercial Square).
+We continued heading down and -when we could see the river across the street- turned right to move parallel to the river (which was on our left) and into to the Baixo neighborhood and its main Praco do Commercio (Commercial Square).

 2:30pm Commercial Square, Baixa